Seteco/Somorrostro/health-monitoring.md

   - **host variables**.
 All the dimensions of all charts, including all alarms, in fullname.
 Fullname is `CHART.VARIABLE`, where `CHART` is either the chart id or the chart name (both are supported).

-There is also a few special variables:
+There are also a few special variables:

   - `this`, which is resolved to the value of the current alarm
   - `now`, which is resolved to current unix timestamp